Skip to contents

 }

-The second alternative is based on the traditional foreach approach where one registers a foreach adapter to be used by %dopar%.
-A popular adapter is doParallel::registerDoParallel(), which parallelizes on the local machine using the parallel package.
-This package provides registerDoFuture(), which parallelizes using the future package, meaning any future-compliant parallel backend can be used.
+The third alternative is based on the traditional foreach approach where one registers a foreach adapter to be used by %dopar%.
+Contrary to above two approaches, you must not forget to register a foreach adapter in order parallelize.
+This package provides registerDoFuture(), which causes `%dopar% to parallelize via the future framework.
 An example is:

 library(doFuture)